 - Another Michael Palin example, in A Fish Called Wanda, in which his character stutters like crazy, but only the villain makes fun of him for it.
 Palin based this aspect of the character partially on his father, who had a stammer.
 There now exists, in London, the Michael Palin Institute for Stammering Children.

 - Worth noting that the actor who played the stuttering public attorney in My Cousin Vinny actually had a speech impediment in real life for years and only recently beat it before signing up for the role.
 He thought of his character having a speech impediment as a "sick joke."

-- Subverted in Pan's Labyrinth, in which the character who stutters is told that he will not be tortured if he can count to three without stuttering.
+- Subverted in Pan's Labyrinth and used for horror, when the character who stutters is told that he will not be tortured if he can count to three without stuttering.
 He can't, and is tortured.

 - Averted in The Big Bang Theory.
 Kripke is a jerk to the main characters, but they never pick on his rhotacism.
 Of course, it's still pretty clearly intended.